As featured by:

 Research outcomes from surgical grafting for Peyronie’s Disease (PD) have shown mixed results.
 Some studies observed a decrease in straightness when comparing results at 6 months versus 5 years, and a majority of patients reported dissatisfaction with their surgical outcomes.
 Researchers continue to investigate optimal graft materials for sealing tunical defects, focusing on those less prone to infection and bleeding while preserving function.
 Grafting materials from sources such as porcine and bovine tissue are commonly used.

-Mr. Leon Almashan
+Mr Leon Almashan png

-Mr. Leon Almashan
+Mr. Leon Alamshan

 Mr. Almashan is a recognised specialist in advanced, non-surgical treatments for men’s health conditions, including Erectile Dysfunction and Peyronie’s Disease.